 Where to Stay

-As you enter Samsing, the first village you reach is Tea Garden labour line.
+As you enter Samsing, the first village you reach is the Tea Garden labor line.
 Not much accommodation options are available here.
-About 4 kms ahead at Suntalekhola there is WBFDC (Forest Department) tourist cottages.
-Near Suntalekhola, in and around faribasti village there decent homestays available which provide basic accommodation.
+About 4 km ahead at Suntalekhola there are WBFDC (Forest Department) tourist cottages.
+Near Suntalekhola, in and around Faribasti village there decent homestays available which provide basic accommodation.
 On the banks of River Murti, at Rocky Island, there are a few small eco-resorts and home stays.
-These places also offer basic amenities but are advantageous especially for groups interested in light adventure activities.
-There are rock sites available nearby as well as River Murti which is an ideal spot for soft adventure activities. naturebeyond has several Home Stay and Loding accommodations at Samsing for our valued guests.
-Our own brand Humro Home, has its own homestay here.
+These places also offer basic amenities but are advantageous especially for groups interested in light-adventure activities.
+There are rock sites available nearby as well as River Murti which is an ideal spot for soft adventure activities. naturebeyond has several Home Stay and Loading accommodations at Samsing for our valued guests.
+Our own brand Humro Home has its own homestay here.
 For further information as well as booking the accommodations, you may contact our helpdesk team by submitting the query form below.